mahboobehad/mahboobehad/README.md

 ## Hi!

 It’s me, Mahboobe (Persian: محبوبه).
-I’m a computer engineer by training and a software engineer by day.
+I’m a computer engineer by training and a software engineer by day and night.

 When I am not busy with software development,  I read textbooks in computer science and sometimes economics.